furnstahl/Physics-8820/LectureNotes/_build/html/_sources/content/Basics/lecture_03.md

 ::::

 ::::{admonition} Follow-up question on 5.
 The emphasis here is on the sum rule.
-Why didn't a column in the notebook add to 1?
+Why didn't any column except Total in the sum/product rule notebook add to 1?
 :::{admonition} Answer
 :class: dropdown
 Because were were looking at $p(\text{tall,blue}) + p(\text{short,blue}) \neq 1$, whereas $p(\text{tall}| \text{blue}) + p(\text{short}| \text{blue}) = 1$.
 :::
 ::::

-In general we emphasise the usefulness of Bayes' theorem to express $p(H|D)$ in terms of $p(D|H)$.
-Make sure that 8. and 9. are clear to you.
+* In general and for 6. in particular we emphasise the usefulness of Bayes' theorem to express $p(H|D)$ in terms of $p(D|H)$.
+* Make sure that 8. and 9. are clear to you.
 In 8., this is standard but not so obvious at first; after it becomes familiar you will find that you jump right to the end.

 ## Recap of coin flipping notebook